 Indoor leisure is permitted under High Alert.

-You are not socially meeting friends and family indoors, your group must adhere to the rule of six.
+You are not socially meeting friends and family indoors, however your group must adhere to the rule of six.

 Masks must be worn indoors as with our standard mask policy.